 How Do TruTex Additives Help When Installing the Correct Jumping Arena Sand Depth?

 To achieve the best of both worlds; enough stability and grip combined with enough cushion and shock absorption.
 This is where TruTex Footing products come in!

-In a footing made with just sand, there will nearly ALWAYS be significant compromise.
-You can have either shock absorption or traction, but NOT both.
-Anything less than 3″ doesn’t have enough shock absorption, but more than 2″ will feel too deep and unstable to ride comfortably and safely.
 Don’t hesitate to contact us if you have any questions about horse arena sand depth and picking the right type of sand for your arena.

 Pro Tip: To avoid frustration and costly mistakes – make sure you get the sand evaluated for the job prior to purchasing!